Coralesoft/OpenwrtCloudflare/README.md

   This service will now appear in the startup screen

+## cloudflared-update-check.sh

+  This script will check if there is a newer version of cloudflaread and if there is\ a newer version download the latest copy of cloudflared from thier github and replace the exisitng binary\

+  Setup a cron job to do this as a scheduled task (examples below)

+  Example Run at 11:38 am each day\
+  38 11 * * * /usr/sbin/cloudflared-update.sh\
+  Example run at midnight each day\
+  0 0 * * * /usr/sbin/cloudflared-update.sh

 ## cloudflare-update.sh

   This script will download the latest copy of cloudflared from thier github and replace the exisitng binary\